fhumbertodf/dicionario/Textos01.md

 The school bell rings at 8:45 a.m..
 Jessica hugs and kisses her mom goodbye.
 Jessica's mom says "I love you!".
-At 9 a.m, Jessica stands for the national anthem.
+At 9 a.m., Jessica stands for the national anthem.
 Mr. Parker calls out children's names.
 Each child yells back "here!".
 Mr. Parker teaches them about letters.